-- o Developing user participation as a key aim of the service's online offer - o Digital content is seen as a 'way in' for new, non-traditional users. - Providing new online resources and a rejuvenated online presence to reach more people on platforms that maximise access. - Balancing online access with a recognition that access to original documents is still important to many users and that online access is not for everyone - Developing a plan to manage and provide access to born digital archives. - Developing a plan that provides digital access to as many user services as possible, is sustainable, and links virtual visits to physical visits - Implementing a digitisation programme with priority given to items that cannot be physically accessible - Providing access to as many user services as possible through a new web service - o Developing active partnerships with key heritage access points - Engage with existing and new users and raising awareness of the relevance of archives through a strong use of social media
+- Developing user participation as a key aim of the service's online offer - o Digital content is seen as a 'way in' for new, non-traditional users.

+- There is a new focus on providing online resources, with a rejuvenated online presence to reach more people on platforms that maximise access. - Balancing online access with a recognition that access to original documents is still important to many users and that online access is not for everyone - o Developing a plan to manage and provide access to born digital archives. - Developing a Digital Plan that provides access to as many user services as possible, is sustainable, and links virtual visits to physical visits - Implementing a digitisation programme with priority given to items that cannot be physically accessible - Providing access to as many user services as possible through a new web service - Developing active partnerships with key digital heritage access points - Engage with existing and new users and raising awareness of the relevance of archives through a strong use of social media

-- The service has a presence on key sites beyond its own website, delivering regular content to users on the sites they use frequently. - o More services are delivered online and more collections are available online. - o Born digital archives are properly managed and accessible.
+- The service has a presence on key sites beyond its own website, delivering regular content to users on the sites they use frequently. - More services are delivered online and more collections are available online. - o Born digital archives are properly managed and accessible.